All Recipes/ Articles and Guides/ Latest Posts

 If we are in the breakfast area, I couldn’t pass the opportunity of including this vibrant green, super healthy superfoods smoothie.
 Not only is it packed with healthy and nutritious ingredients and easy to personalize to your own needs, but it looks so vibrant and tastes more like a decadent dessert than a green smoothie.

-Spring is in the air (at least in the Northern Hemisphere) and we are all hoping for more sunny and warmer days, but for now, a beef stew still sounds like a good idea.
-This one is made only with lectin-free and phase 2 plant paradox-approved ingredients.
-No tomato paste or potatoes were used.
+Spring is in the air and we are all hoping for more sunny and warmer days, but mid-March, an Irish-inspired beef stew still sounds like a good idea.
+Trying to keep this dish friendly for a variety of diets, I didn’t use any nightsahes, like tomatoes or potatoes.
 You can make this in an Instant Pot or pressure cooker and you can adapt the recipe to the ingredients available in your area.

 Green gnocchi